-I answered a question on education in a free society on 1 December 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on education in a free society on Philosophy in Action Radio on 1 December 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What would a rational educational system look like in a free society?
 Everyone knows that government education is flawed in many ways.
 Many private schools aren't terribly different from public schools in their basic format and teachings.
 How might a school based on rational principles function?
 What would it teach - and by what style?
 Apart from questions of funding, how would it differ from current government schools?